HarperDB/documentation/docs/security/jwt-auth.md

 * `operationsApi.authentication.refreshTokenTimeout`: Defines the length of time until the refresh_token expires (default 30d).

-A full list of valid values for both parameters can be found here: https://github.com/vercel/ms
+A full list of valid values for both parameters can be found [here](https://github.com/vercel/ms).